 Your members would become part of a New Zealand run “not for profit” organisation, meaning all resources are put back into the members to organise camps, seminars, gradings, overseas trips, coaching, equipment and instructor training.
 As a part of the International Taekwon-Do family, your members will have unrestricted access to all the events.

 Yes.
 All gradings are conducted by qualified Examiners, who are at least 4th degree black belt and ITF International Instructors.
 This means all gradings are recognised throughout New Zealand and the rest of the world.

-If you have come from an ITF system (ie Chon-Ji, Dan Gun etc) and have been graded by a qualified Examiner, then we will recognise your rank.
-If you are from a WT (World Taekwon-Do) or other martial art, then your instructor will assess your ability and possibly recommend a re-grading at some point if appropriate.
+If you have come from an ITF system (ie Chon-Ji, Dan Gun etc) and your students have been graded by a qualified Examiner, then we will recognise your rank (gup levels).
+If you are from a WT (World Taekwon-Do) or other martial art, then the instructor will generally assess your ability and possibly recommend a re-grading at some point if appropriate.